 The table below presents information about net derivative liabilities under bilateral agreements (excluding collateral posted) and the fair value of collateral posted.
-Additional collateral or termination payments that could have been called at the reporting date by counterparties in the event of a one- or two-notch downgrade in the credit ratings of the firm and/or Group Inc. was not material.
+There were no additional collateral or termination payments that could have been called at the reporting date by counterparties in the event of a one- or two-notch downgrade in the credit ratings of the firm and/or Group Inc.

 As of

-\$ in millions June 2022
+\$ in millions June 2023

-Net derivative liabilities under bilateral agreements \$ 662
+Net derivative liabilities under bilateral agreements \$ 1,070

-Collateral posted \$ 108
+Collateral posted \$ 763